 Training a custom router

 For any given distribution of data, rarely will one single model outperform every other model on every single query.
-By combining together multiple models into a "meta-model" that learns when to call each LLM, we can beat every individual model’s performance and even drive down costs and latency in the process.
+By combining together multiple models into a "meta-model" that learns when to use each LLM, we can beat every individual model’s performance while driving down cost and latency in the process.

-Not Diamond integrates with any existing evaluation pipeline and is completely agnostic to our choice of evaluation methods, metrics, frameworks, and tools.
+Not Diamond integrates with any existing evaluation pipeline and is completely agnostic to your choice of evaluation methods, metrics, frameworks, and tools.
 All we need is the following three things:

-1. A set of LLM prompts: Prompts must be strings and should be representative of the prompts used in our application.
+1. A set of LLM inputs: Inputs must be strings and should be representative of the prompts used in our application.

 2. LLM responses: The responses from candidate LLMs for each input.
 Candidate LLMs can include both our supported LLMs and your own custom models.

-3. Evaluation scores for responses to the inputs from candidate LLMs: Scores are numbers, and can be any metric that fit your needs.
+3. Evaluation scores for responses to the inputs from candidate LLMs: Scores are numbers, and can be derived from any metric that fit your needs.

 Initialization